Finite-temperature dynamics and the role of disorder in nearly critical Ni(Cl$_{1-x}$Br$_x$)$_2$$\cdot$4SC(NH$_2$)$_2$: Results and discussion

 \subsubsection{Magnon dispersion at base temperature}

 A false-color plot of the inelastic intensity measured at the lowest temperature $T = 300$~mK is shown in Fig.~\ref{Fig-spectrum}.
 It represents a combination of cuts along different reciprocal-space trajectories, as shown in the inset.
 The depth of each cut is $\pm0.02$~r.l.u. in both perpendicular reciprocal-space directions.
 A constant background was estimated away from the obvious magnon branch and subtracted.
-The remaining intensity has been corrected for the magnetic form factor of Ni$^{2+}$ ions and for the neutron polarization factor, assuming scattering to be purely magnetic and polarized transverse to the magnetic easy-axis \cite{MannigPovarovOllivier2018}.
+The magnetic scattering intensity is directly proportional to the dynamic structure factor $\mathcal{S}(\mathbf{q},\omega)$, i.e., to the spatial and temporal Fourier transform of the spin-spin correlation function \cite{Squiresbook1978}. $\mathcal{S}(\mathbf{q},\omega)$ was obtained by correcting the background-subtracted intensity for the magnetic form factor of Ni$^{2+}$ ions and for the neutron polarization factor, assuming scattering to be purely magnetic and polarized transverse to the magnetic easy-axis \cite{MannigPovarovOllivier2018}.
 The data measured with two different incident neutron energies are combined with relative scaling based on the intensity of the quasielastic line.
 The spectrum appears qualitatively similar to the one measured in Refs.~\cite{PovarovWulfHuvonen2015,MannigPovarovOllivier2018} for underdoped and overdoped samples, respectively.

 A look at Fig.~\ref{Fig-spectrum} suggests that the gap may actually be considerably larger than estimated from thermodynamics.
 This, however, is an illusion due to finite wave vector resolution.
 The latter is in part instrumental and in part due to the chosen binning in reciprocal space.
 Due to finite resolution, near the sharp dispersion minima at the AF zone-centers, the intensity maximum will always be {\em above} the actual gap energy.
 For DTN and strongly ``underdoped'' DTNX \cite{PovarovWulfHuvonen2015} the gap is larger, the dispersion minimum less sharp, and the resolution effects pose much less of a problem.
 In our case of an almost-critical sample they are quite severe.